 When you eat these bars you question if they are really that healthy.
 They probably aren’t unless you’re burning the calories.
 And that’s why I enjoy being active, you get to enjoy so much more without guilt or shame.

-So far my least favorite is the Chocolate Almond fudge.
+So far my least favorite is the Chocolate Almond Fudge.
 Don’t get me wrong, they are still good!
-But compared to the Chocolate Chip Peanut Crunch we bought last time and the white chocolate-ones, they aren’t simple that good.
+But compared to the Chocolate Chip Peanut Crunch we bought last time and the white chocolate-ones, they aren’t simply that good.
 A good way to find new favorites is to buy a variety pack, like this one at Amazon.

 Peanut Butter & Co. | Mighty Nut Powdered Peanut Butter Original